 All firms that distribute fertilizer must have a fertilizer license.
 If you are storing anhydrous ammonia, you are required to maintain an Anhydrous Ammonia Storage Permit.

-- Permit Application Information & Storage Facility Information
+- Permit Application Information & Worksheet (PDF)

 - Storage Permit Application - New Installation or Change in Ownership (PDF)